Have you ever sat in an English class feeling lost and confused?

 Even if neither of the situations above apply to you, school is a subject that comes up frequently in English-language discussions.

-So any English learner can benefit from learning some basic school-related vocabulary.
+In short, any English learner can benefit from learning some basic school-related vocabulary.

 Luckily, we’ve got a great list of resources that will have you talking about school with your friends in no time.